bigsql/hive_fdw/README.md

 [Cloudera Sandbox Downloads](http://cloudera.com/downloads.html)
 as well as the Oracle JDK 8.

-We also assume that the VM is accessible to the machine running PostgreSQL with the name **cdh-vm** and that the host running PostgreSQL can connect to **cdh-vm** on Hive TCP port 10000.

 ## For HDP Hortonworks Sandbox VM ##
 We have tested with HDP versions 2.3.x and 2.4.0 from Windows, OSX and Linux using Java 8.
 For the purposes of this document, we assume that